-Retailers in apparel, footwear, beauty, furniture and home makeover businesses are already turning to AR for an improved customer experience.
+Retailers in apparel, footwear, beauty, furniture, and home makeover businesses are already turning to AR for an improved customer experience.

 Following are some of those businesses.

 Think of IKEA’s elegantly staged furniture showrooms; how majestic the furniture items look under the right kind of light and in your head.
-However, many a times, the furniture that looks well-suited to the room, in your head, neither fits nor goes with the theme.
+However, many a time, the furniture that looks well-suited to the room, in your head, neither fits nor goes with the theme.

-By allowing their potential customers to virtually try out the products IKEA has made home-furnishing easier than ever.
+By allowing their potential customers to virtually try out the products IKEA has made home furnishing easier than ever.
 It lets you see, virtually, how a furniture item would look and fit in your home.
 The app allows you to browse 2,000 furniture items and try them out.

 Using the lens of your smartphone’s camera, it lets you furnish your home with 3D photo-realistic furniture items, true to size.
-You can have a look at them from every angle, walk around them too.
+You can have a look at them from every angle, and walk around them too.

 See how AR is already improving the way we live?